 YouTube recently passed Facebook as the second most popular website in the world.

 Unlike other social media sites (like Twitter), YouTube is also a massively popular search engine.
 Which means that SEO is super important for ranking in YouTube.

 Plus, according to Sistrix, YouTube videos are now becoming a bigger part of Google’s search results too.

 Sure, YouTube videos have been in Google’s search results for years.
 But over the last 18 months or so they’ve taken up more and more SERP real estate… especially above the fold:

 Which means having a presence on YouTube is an absolute must for SEO in 2019.

 If you’re new to YouTube SEO, this video will catch you up on the basics.

 As you can see, there’s a lot to learn about search engine optimization.
 But considering how much targeted traffic SEO can bring, it’s totally worth the time and effort.

 So I recommend getting started with the basics: make sure that search engines can fully crawl your site.
 Then start creating keyword-optimized content.
-And then do some outreach to get other sites to link to you.
+Finally, use outreach to get backlinks.

 Those three steps are the foundation of SEO.

 And once you feel like you’ve mastered those, start looking into more advanced stuff, like YouTube and voice search SEO.